lambdaJasonYang/npmFrontendTemplateWebpack/README.md

 ## Summary

 * Write our code in the `src` folder.
-* Webpack will build our js and types to the `lib` folder and the htmlplugin generates a html file in the `lib/demo` folder to demo our library on the browser.
+* Webpack will build our js and types to the `dist` folder and the htmlplugin generates a html file in the `dist/demo` folder to demo our library on the browser.
-* On publish, we simply delete the `lib/demo` folder and publish the rest of the `lib` folder.
+* On publish, we simply delete the `dist/demo` folder and publish the rest of the `dist` folder.

 The brother repo is [https://github.com/userJY/npmPackageTypeDoc_demo](https://github.com/userJY/npmPackageTypeDoc_demo) which instead uses Storybook.
 Another barebones alternative is to create 2 npm projects: 1 for client to demo the library, 1 for the library itself, `npm link`.